Formality and hard Lefschetz property of aspherical manifolds: Introduction

+Solvmanifolds are homogeneous spaces of connected solvable Lie groups.
+These are examples of aspherical manifolds with the polycyclic fundamental groups.
+In particular for a simply connected solvable Lie group $G$ with a lattice $\Gamma$, the solvmanifold $G/\Gamma$ is a compact aspherical manifold with the fundamental group $\Gamma$.
+As generalizations of solvmanifolds we define infra-solvmanifolds.
+Let $G$ be a simply connected solvable Lie group.
+Consider the group ${\rm Aut}(G)\ltimes G$ of affine transformations of $G$ and the projection $p:{\rm Aut}(G)\ltimes G\to {\rm Aut}(G)$.
+An infra-solvmanifold is a manifold of the form $G/\Delta$ for a torsion-free subgroup $\Delta$ of ${\rm Aut}(G)\ltimes G$ such that $p(\Delta)$ is contained in a compact subgroup of ${\rm Aut}(G)$.
+In \cite{B} Baues showed that every compact infra-solvmanifold is diffeomorphic to a standard $\Gamma$-manifold and for any torsion-free virtually polycyclic group $\Gamma$ the standard $\Gamma $-manifold is diffeomorphic to an infra-solvmanifold $G/\Gamma$ such that $\Gamma\subset {\rm Aut}(G)\ltimes G$ is a discrete subgroup and $p(\Gamma)$ is finite.
+Thus for any $\Gamma$ satisfying the condition $(2)$ in Theorem \ref{thoo} we have a compact infra-solvmanifold $G/\Gamma $ for some $G=\R^{n}\ltimes_{\phi} \R^{m}$ such that the action $\phi:\R^{n}\to {\rm Aut}(\R^{m})$ is semi-simple.

-Let $k$ be a subfield of $\C$.
+{\em Notations and teminology}: Let $k$ be a subfield of $\C$.
 A group $\bf G$ is called $k$-algebraic group if $\bf G$ is a Zariski-closed subgroup of $GL_{n}(\C)$ which is defined by polynomials with coefficients in $k$.
 Let ${\bf G}(k)$ denote the set of $k$-points of $\bf G$ and ${\bf U}({\bf G})$ the maximal Zariski-closed unipotent normal $k$-subgroup of $\bf G$ called the unipotent radical of $\bf G$.
+A general reference is \cite{Bor}.
 In this paper, algebraic groups are always written in the bold face.